Drone Photography Tips and Tricks

 The leading line technique is very straightforward.
 If you find any kind of lines in the scene, then the clever thing is to follow the line.
 A line can be anything, a trail, a road, a river, or something like a tree trunk.
 Following these lines can lead you to take better photos that are more pleasing to our eyes.

 Golden ratio or Fibonacci spiral is something you need to master before applying.
 This technique is more aggressive in attracting our sight to the center of attention.
 The golden ratio is visible throughout nature.
 So manipulating this technique can yield some really good looking photos.
 Here are some example-

 #3- Learn To Bracket Your Photos

 Most of the consumer drones have a built-in camera that can shoot up to 4K resolution videos and images.
 But those cameras house smaller sensors and tend to have poor dynamic range.
 On the other hand, relatively cheap entry-level cameras have bigger sensors, thus have the capability to capture an incredible range of light.
 So, when snapping landscape with a drone you would be required to bracket a whole lot more.

 Exposer bracketing is a process of combining the same images with multiple exposers some being overexposed and some being underexposed.
 This gives you the ability to record a much larger dynamic range.
 Then you take these images and blend them together into one image in postproduction.

-Almost most of the drones have HDR features which enable you to capture multiple exposers and blend them into one single photo automatically, in just one click.
+Almost most of the drones have HDR features that enable you to capture multiple exposers and blend them into one single photo automatically, in just one click.
 But if you want to get the best dynamic shot possible, this is not recommended.
-Instead, take multiple exposure manually or use AEB (Auto Exposure Bracketing) function.
-This will take 4 or 5 photos with different exposure value automatically with one click.
+Instead, take multiple exposures manually or use AEB (Auto Exposure Bracketing) function.
+This will take 4 or 5 photos with different exposure values automatically with one click.

 #4- Best Time For Drone Photography